ZhouQiangwei/pydmtools/README.md

 * `contexts`: list/array of methylation context codes (`0`/`C`/`ALL`, `1`/`CG`, `2`/`CHG`, `3`/`CHH`).
 * `entryid`: list/array of string identifiers per row.

+pydmtools updates the DM header's `version` layout bits automatically when you pass any of these optional columns, so subsequent readers can discover the presence of coverage/strand/context/ID without guesswork.

 Entries must be added in sorted order by chromosome and start; pass `validate=False` to skip ordering checks (useful for pre-sorted streams, but unsafe otherwise).

 ### bedGraph-like intervals